 Supporting people with autism spectrum conditions

 We believe that supporting people with autism spectrum conditions is not just about accommodating a person’s disabilities, but making the most of their abilities.
-We will never underestimate a person’s individual ability, and our staff will be patient and supportive and focus on helping them achieve their potential.
+We will never underestimate an individual’s ability, and our teams will be patient and supportive, with focus on helping them achieve their potential.

-Working closely with the individual, their families and other professionals, we have a strong focus on achieving a positive outcome.
+Working closely with the individual, their families and other professionals, we have complete focus on achieving a positive outcome.
 We encourage the people we support to take part in meaningful activities and work with us to achieve our shared goals.
 We help people get involved in community activities, develop life skills, maintain friendships and gain access to employment and educational opportunities.

 Our expert support…

-This is why we spend time getting to know each individual person – what motivates them, what could cause anxiety, confusion or frustration.
-We try to be clear, direct and concise with information and instructions.
+This is why we spend time getting to know each individual person – we get to know what motivates them, what could trigger anxiety, confusion or frustration.
+We try to be clear, direct and concise with our information and instructions.
 If verbal instructions don’t seem to be working, we’re flexible in our approach and use visual and written forms of communication instead.

 Our specialist autism spectrum services can be provided in an individual’s own home, in supported living accommodation and in residential or day services.